ILO -OSH

 • Emphasizes the need for continual improvement of OSH performance.

-• Represents a set of rules, policies, processes, plans and practices for preventing occupational health and safety hazards and minimizes risks in the workplace.
+• Represents a set of rules, policies, processes, plans and practices for preventing occupational health and safety hazards and minimising risks in the workplace.

-• Helps an organization to establish effective OH&SMS and to avoid missing important elements along this way.
+• Helps an organization to establish effective OH&SMS and avoid missing important elements along this way.

 ILO Conventions